 Office of Program Enforcement

-This Office of Program Enforcement provides legal services to the Departmental Enforcement Center as well as coordinates and handles affirmative litigation and administrative actions for other HUD offices.
-It is divided into an Administrative Proceedings Division and a Program Enforcement Division.
-The Office performs the legal functions necessary for enforcing the Department's statutory, regulatory, and contractual rights against those who participate in HUD programs.
-This work involves many program areas, including Multifamily and Single Family Housing, Public and Indian Housing, and Community Planning and Development.
-The Office also provides counsel to the Mortgagee Review Board, an entity made up of senior HUD officials, which is authorized to issue sanctions against FHA approved lenders.
+The Office of Program Enforcement provides legal services to the Departmental Enforcement Center, and coordinates and handles affirmative litigation and administrative actions for other HUD offices.
+The Office is divided into an Administrative Proceedings Division and a Program Enforcement Division.
+The Office performs the legal functions necessary to enforce statutory and regulatory requirements and other directives of the Department’s programs, and the contractual obligations of those who participate in HUD programs.
+The Office serves many program areas, including Multifamily and Single Family Housing, Public and Indian Housing, and Community Planning and Development.
+The Office also provides counsel to the Mortgagee Review Board, which is authorized to impose civil money penalties and take administrative actions against FHA-approved lenders or mortgagees.

-Enforcement actions are pursued through administrative proceedings before HUD's Debarring Official, HUD's Administrative Law Judges, and the HUD Board of Contract Appeals, or with the Department of Justice in Federal Court.
-The types of actions include suspension and debarment of participants in HUD programs, initiation of Civil Money Penalties against mortgagees and owners of multifamily properties, initiation of cases involving fraud brought under the False Claims Act and Program Fraud Civil Remedies Act, and the takeover of troubled public housing authorities when their performance does not significantly improve or they are otherwise in substantial default of their contractual obligations to HUD.
-Attorneys defend the decisions made by the Multifamily Participation Review Committee (2530) denying participation in HUD programs as well as grant reduction sanctions made by the Office of Public and Indian Housing and the Office of Community Planning and Development.
-In addition, attorneys assist the Department of Justice in Federal Court in affirmative litigation, or in defensive actions when participants appeal administrative proceeding decisions adverse to them.
-A significant amount of legal support is provided to the Office of Housing for its actions to obtain the compliance of multifamily project owners with the requirement that they maintain the physical condition of their properties in decent, safe and sanitary condition.
+Enforcement actions are pursued through administrative proceedings before HUD's Debarring or Suspending Official, HUD's Office of Hearings and Appeals, or with the Department of Justice in Federal Court.
+The types of actions include suspension and debarment of participants in HUD programs, imposition of Civil Money Penalties against mortgagees and owners of multifamily properties, and actions under the Program Fraud Civil Remedies Act.
+The Office represents the Department in appeals of administrative actions by the Mortgagee Review Board, in Secretarial reviews of decisions issued by the Office of Hearings and Appeals, and in the takeover of troubled public housing authorities when their performance does not significantly improve or they are otherwise in substantial default of their contractual obligations to HUD.
+The Office defends the decisions made by the Multifamily Participation Review Committee (2530) denying participation in HUD programs and the decisions made by the Office of Public and Indian Housing and the Office of Community Planning and Development to impose sanctions.
+The Office assists the Department of Justice in Federal Court in affirmative litigation, including Qui Tam actions, actions under the False Claims Act, and claims of the Department in bankruptcy proceedings; and in defensive actions when participants appeal final agency action in Federal Courts.